django-webpack/django-webpack-loader/README.md

 {% do register_entrypoint("myapp/dashboard") %}
 ```

-In the layout's (base template's) head, place the following
+In the layout's (base template's) head, place the following:
 ```HTML+Jinja
 <!DOCTYPE html>
 {% do register_entrypoint("main") %}